ltjldc/ENGG1340-GP/README.md

 3.Players can choose different roles with multiply skills each.
 4.The damage values of some skills for each round are randomly set within a range.
 This is to make the gameplay more uncertain and challenging.
 5.At the beginning of each round, there are chance for players to get random event, which will bring them buff or debuff.
-6.Dynamic struct and dynamic struct array are used to store status of players and boss.
+6.Dynamic class and dynamic class array are used to store status of players and boss.
 7.Players could choose to save the current game status and exit after every 5 rounds.
-The status information will be stored in their computer as a file.
-For the next play, they could choose to load the last saved game.
+The status information will be stored in their computer as a file ("data.txt").
+For the next play, they could choose to load the last saved game from that file.
 When playing the game, at the beginning of each round, there will be a notice to inform you how much rounds are there until the next chance to save.
-8.Motion effects and programming pause for certain seconds to make the game more interesting.
+8.Simple animations through pausing the program for certain seconds to make the game more interesting.

 Code Requirement:
 1. Generation of random game sets or events
-Support features 4 and 5
+Support features 4 and 5.
+Random number is generated through the random functions written in function.cpp.
+Also, a function to control the probability of random event is written.
 2. Data structures for storing game status
 Support feature 6
 3. Dynamic memory management
-Support feature 6
+Support feature 6 and the player array size is based on the number of players
 4. File input/output (e.g., for loading/saving game status)
-Support feature 7
+Support feature 7.
 5. Program codes in multiple files
-Each section of the codes will be stored separately in different files.
+Different sections with different functions will be stored in different .cpp and .h files based on their functionalities.
 6. Proper indentation and naming styles
-Could be seen in the code
+Can be seen in the code
 7. In-code documentation
-Could be seen in the code
+Can be seen in the code

 Non-standard c++ library used:
 #include <unistd.h>
-Function used in this library: sleep()
+Function used in this library: sleep() and usleep()
 To support feature 8

 Compilation and execution instructions:

+$ make Adventure
+$ ./Adventure